web64/php-nlp-client/README.md

 */
 ```

 English is used by default.
-To use another language ensure Spacy language model is downloaded and add the language as the second parameter
+To use another language,  ensure the Spacy language model is downloaded and add the language as the second parameter
 ```php
 $entities = $nlp->spacy_entities( $spanish_text, 'es' );
 ```